 Fortunately, knowing what features to keep your eyes peeled for can help.
 By narrowing down the available options to ones that will work for your whole team and support all the languages you want to use, you can find the best IDEs for your next project.

-In this post, we'll discuss what IDEs are, how they're different from code editors, and why they're so important to professional web developers.
-Then we'll share some tips on what to look for when choosing one for yourself or your team, as well as 12 platforms to consider.
-Let's get started!
+In this post, we’ll discuss what IDEs are, how they’re different from code editors, and why they’re so important to professional web developers.
+Then we’ll share 12 platforms to consider.
+Let’s get started!